simplyadrian/cookbook-ad-simplyadrian/README.md

 #### Examples

     # Create group "IT" in the Users OU
-    ad-nativex_group "IT" do
+    ad-simplyadrian_group "IT" do
       action :create
       domain_name "contoso.com"
       ou "users"
     end

     # Create group "IT" in the Users OU with Description "Information Technology Security Group"
-    ad-nativex_group "IT" do
+    ad-simplyadrian_group "IT" do
       action :create
       domain_name "contoso.com"
       ou "users"